Understanding Failover in Mission-Critical OT Networks

 Balancing Security and Availability

 Implementing failover systems must not compromise network security.
-Ensuring that failover mechanisms adhere to security standards, such as NIST 800-171, is crucial to maintaining both availability and compliance.
+Ensuring that failover mechanisms adhere to security standards, such as NIST 800-171, is required to maintain both availability and compliance.

 Managing Complexity